<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 From high-end restaurants to large-scale caterers, food businesses are under pressure to not just serve great meals, but to serve them responsibly.
 That’s where the carbon emission label comes in.

-This tiny piece of information on a menu or product label carries big weight.
+This tiny piece of information on a menu label carries big weight.
 It tells your guests how much carbon dioxide equivalent (CO2e) was emitted throughout the production of that item—from farm to fork.
 And in a world that’s rapidly waking up to climate impact, that kind of transparency can be a game-changer for your brand.

 So let’s break it down: what exactly is a carbon emission label, why does the food industry need it now, and how can it help future-proof your business?